AJ-Levy/Data-Driven-Control/README.md

 ## Installation

+1. Ensure that you are using Python Version 3.9, 3.10, or 3.11.
+For Windows users, Python must be installed via the Python website, not the Microsoft store.

-1. Ensure that MATLAB is installed on your system.
+2. Install MATLAB on your system.
 It can be downloaded from [MathWorks](https://www.mathworks.com/products/matlab.html).

-2. Clone this repository:
+3. Clone this repository:
     ```bash
    git clone https://github.com/AJ-Levy/Data-Driven-Control.git
     ```

-3. Place this directory within the MATLAB directory:
+4. Place this directory within the MATLAB directory:
    ```bash
    mv Data-Driven-Control MATLAB/
    ```

-4. Navigate to the project directory:
+5. Navigate to the project directory:
     ```bash
     cd MATLAB/Data-Driven-Control
     ```

-5. Install the necessary dependencies:
+6. Install the necessary dependencies:
     ```bash
     pip install -r requirements.txt
     ```

-6. Launch MATLAB and verify that the correct Python interpreter is being used with the following commands:
+7. Launch MATLAB and verify that the correct Python interpreter is being used with the following commands:
     ```MATLAB
     python_interpretor = '<path_to_python_version>';
     pyenv('Version', python_interpretor);